rjwats/esp8266-react/README.md

 ## Device Configuration

-As well as containing the interface, the SPIFFS image (in the ['data'](data) folder) contains a JSON settings file for each of the configurable features.
+The SPIFFS image (in the ['data'](data) folder) contains a JSON settings file for each of the configurable features.

 The config files can be found in the ['data/config'](data/config) directory:

 File | Description
 ---- | -----------